Introduction to the types of ganache in chocolate making

 And finally, several types of ganache can be checked off at the same time.

-Let me explain: you can have a ganache infused with mint, framed and aerated, with alcohol, milk chocolate.
-Also You could have a chocolate ganache frosting for your cake, composed of vanilla seeds (to flavor ganache), cocoa powder, with a semi-liquid consistency.
+Let me explain: you can have a ganache infused with mint, framed and aerated, with alcohol, and milk chocolate.
+Also, You could have a chocolate ganache frosting for your cake, composed of vanilla seeds (to flavor ganache) and cocoa powder, with a semi-liquid consistency.
 As you can imagine, there are countless possibilities.

 The ingredients (as you can imagine)

-The tools (an important part of the process, we have already talked about some of them like the molds, the frames…)
+The tools (an important part of the process, we have already talked about some of them, like the molds and the frames…)

 The environment (humidity, temperature, ventilation…)